 - Rarely due to infections caused by snake or spider bites.

-Diagnosis & Conventional Treatments for Myocarditis
+Diagnosis and Conventional Treatments

 There are several ways that myocarditis is diagnosed.
 Lab (blood) tests might reveal that levels of troponin or creatine kinase cardiac isoenzymes are elevated.
 ECG tests can also reveal abnormal heart rhythms by detecting T-wave inversions and saddle-shaped ET inversions.
 Some doctors may also choose to do imaging studies to look for an enlarged heart, or perform a biopsy of the myocardium, looking for signs of inflammation such as edema, increased lymphocytes and increased microphages.
 (7)